-

 Block Courses

-There is only a Dunedin venue for block courses, but we may consider other venues if numbers are high enough.
+There is only a Dunedin venue for block course, but we may consider other venues if numbers are high enough.

 Work Placement

 As you were notified when you enrolled, this programme requires you to compete 240 hours of supervised work experience at animal facilities.
 This is equivalent to around one day per week for full-time learners.
-80 hours of this must be in a veterinary clinic setting, the other 160 hours can be completed at other animal facilities.
-You will need to get experience with cats and dogs, and either rabbits or birds.
 Generally, this is completed between March and November of the enrolment year.
 Part-time learners of course can take longer to complete this.
+You will need to get experience with cats and dogs, and either rabbits or birds.

 If you need support finding a suitable placement, please contact the School of Veterinary Nursing by emailing Katie.Prasad@op.ac.nz - Katie is our work placement co-ordinator.